KelvCodes/portfolio/README.md

-This is a Next.js app using Tailwind
+This is a Next.js app using TailwindC